JMRMEDEV/ev5-dev-tools-templates/README.md

 ### Compiler

-We know are able to use the **arm-non-eabi** compiler that came from an original source, rather than using the version originally packed with **KAZI-Scratch**.
+The project now supports using the officially distributed `arm-none-eabi` compiler, instead of relying on the version bundled with **Kazi-Scratch**.

 As reference, this was the original compiler version: